War (2007 film): Plot

 Meanwhile, Chang's wife receives a package from Lone, containing one of the two golden horses that belongs to Chang's family and a message reading, "Make a new life".
 Yanagawa's daughter also receives a package with the same message and inside the box is her father's head.
 Lone then calls Crawford as he is packing up his office, asking him to meet him at the dock warehouse where they last made their investigation.
-Before going to the warehouse, Crawford enlists the help of Goi (Sung Kang), an FBI sniper that aided Crawford throughout the investigation.
+Before going to the warehouse, Crawford enlists the help of FBI sniper Goi that aided Crawford throughout the investigation.

 At the warehouse, Crawford and Lone battle each other in an intense hand-to-hand fight in which Lone reveals his true identity to Crawford.

-When Lone reveals his true identity, a devastated Crawford reveals that it was true that he was working for Yanagawa at the time but had no idea that Rogue was still alive.
+Devastated, Crawford reveals that it was true that he was working for Yanagawa at the time but had no idea that Rogue was still alive.
 He was then blackmailed into giving Lone's address to Yanagawa thinking that Yanagawa's men were only going there to "rough him up a bit".
 Ever since, Crawford was angry at himself and wanted revenge against Rogue and those involved in what he thought was his partner's death.

-Crawford asks for forgiveness, but Lone refuses and shoots him in the back after Crawford jumps in front of Goi’s line of sight to prevent a kill shot.
+Crawford asks for forgiveness, but Lone refuses.
+Crawford jumps in front of Goi’s line of sight to prevent a kill shot.
+Lone shoots Crawford in the back killing him.
 The next day, Lone drives out of town to start a new life.